 Direct Certification for Assistance Programs

 The direct certification process is used by the Minnesota Department of Education (MDE) to notify school districts of students who can be approved for free school meals based on Minnesota Department of Human Services (DHS) data, without any application from the family for school meal benefits.
-The DHS data identifies children who are automatically eligible for free school meals because they have already been approved for participation in Food Stamps or the Minnesota Family Investment Program (MFIP).
+The DHS data identifies children who are automatically eligible for free school meals because they have already been approved for participation in the Supplemental Nutrition Assistance Program (SNAP), the Minnesota Family Investment Program (MFIP) or are foster students.

-Public schools receive direct certification data several times each year and are required to use the data to certify students for meal benefits.
-A nonpublic school that participates in the National School Lunch Program may obtain direct certification data by uploading the school's student enrollment data using the Cyber-Linked Interactive Child Nutrition System (CLiCS) system (where the direct certification reports are located).
+Public schools receive direct certification data monthly and are required to use the data to certify students for meal benefits.
+A nonpublic school that participates in the National School Lunch Program must obtain direct certification data by uploading the school's student enrollment data using the Cyber-Linked Interactive Child Nutrition System (CLiCS) system (where the direct certification reports are located) a minimum of three times per year.

 Direct Certification for Other Source Categorically Eligible Programs